 De-Stress With Meditation Apps

 Stress can sabotage your weight loss.
 Take time to relax and de-stress to support your weight loss goals.
 Download a meditation app or just listen to soft music on your smartphone.
 Set a recurring reminder on your phone to make your “me time” a priority each day.

 Put technology to work for your health.
-Use your smartphone, websites, and social media to make a weight loss plan, track your progress, and reach your goals.
+Use your smartphone, websites, and social media to make a weight loss plan, know why you’re losing inches but not weight, track your progress, and reach your goals.